Neural engineering: Neuromechanics

 Neuromechanics is the coupling of neurobiology, biomechanics, sensation and perception, and robotics.
 Researchers are using advanced techniques and models to study the mechanical properties of neural tissues and their effects on the tissues' ability to withstand and generate force and movements as well as their vulnerability to traumatic loading.
-This area of research focuses on translating the transformations of information among the neuromuscular and skeletal systems to develop functions and governing rules relating to operation and organization of these systems.
+This area of research focuses on translating the transformations of information among the neuromuscular and skeletal systems to develop functions and rules governing the operation and organization of these systems.
 Neuromechanics can be simulated by connecting computational models of neural circuits to models of animal bodies situated in virtual physical worlds.
 Experimental analysis of biomechanics including the kinematics and dynamics of movements, the process and patterns of motor and sensory feedback during movement processes, and the circuit and synaptic organization of the brain responsible for motor control are all currently being researched to understand the complexity of animal movement.
+The study of neuromechanics is aimed at improving treatments for physiological health problems, which includes optimization of prostheses design, restoration of movement post-injury, and the design and control of mobile robots.

-Dr. Michelle LaPlaca's lab at Georgia Institute of Technology is involved in the study of mechanical stretch of cell cultures, shear deformation of planar cell cultures, and shear deformation of 3D cell-containing matrices.
+For example, Michelle LaPlaca's lab at Georgia Tech is involved in the study of the mechanical stretch of cell cultures, shear deformation of planar cell cultures, and shear deformation of 3D cell-containing matrices.
 Understanding of these processes is followed by the development of functioning models capable of characterizing these systems under closed-loop conditions with specially defined parameters.
-The study of neuromechanics is aimed at improving treatments for physiological health problems, which includes optimization of prostheses design, restoration of movement post injury, and design and control of mobile robots.
 By studying structures in 3D hydrogels, researchers can identify new models of nerve cell mechanoproperties.
 For example, LaPlaca et al. developed a new model showing that strain may play a role in cell culture.

 Neuromodulation

-Neuromodulation in medicine (known as neurotherapy) aims to treat disease or injury by employing medical device technologies that would enhance or suppress activity of the nervous system with the delivery of pharmaceutical agents, electrical signals, or other forms of energy stimulus to re-establish balance in impaired regions of the brain.
-Five neuromodulation domains constitute this subfield of neural engineering that uses engineering techniques to repair or enhance neural system activity: "light therapy", "photobiomodulation", a group of techniques within "transcranial electric current" and "transcranial magnetic field" stimulations, "acoustic photonic intellectual neurostimulation" (APIN), "low-frequency sound stimulations", including "vibroacoustic therapy" and "rhythmic auditory stimulation".
-A review of scientific literature (2024) identifies hypotheses on etiology of different non-invasive neuromodulation techniques.
-The analysis of these data and the mother-fetus neurocognitive model give insight into the origin of natural neuromodulation during pregnancy.
+Neuromodulation in medicine (also known as neurotherapy) aims to treat disease or injury by employing non-invasive medical-device technologies that would enhance or suppress activity of the nervous system with the delivery of pharmaceutical agents, electrical signals, or other forms of energy stimulus to re-establish functionality diminished due to regions of the brain being otherwise impaired.
+Different modalities are commonly used in this effort to affect neural function.
+The most common are externally applied electric and magnetic fields.
+Other domains are less commonly used: light therapy, photobiomodulation, acoustic photonic intellectual neurostimulation (APIN), and low-frequency sound stimulations, including vibroacoustic therapy and rhythmic auditory stimulation.
+Some mother-fetus interactions may also fall into the realm of neuromodulation.
+A 2024 review of scientific literature identifies hypotheses on the etiology of different non-invasive neuromodulation techniques.